Rutgers Scarlet Service Internship (RSSI) Program

 All internship sites must:

-• Be a nonprofit with 501c3 status or a direct service government office
+- Be a nonprofit with 501c3 status or a direct service government office with no affiliation to Rutgers University

-• Provide a primarily in-person (at least 75% in person) immersive, high-impact learning experience
+- Provide a primarily in-person (at least 75% in person) immersive, high-impact learning experience

-• Host an intern for a minimum of 150 hours over 10-12 weeks between late May and mid-August (averaging 15 hours per week)
+- Host an intern for a minimum of 150 hours for no less than 10-12 weeks between May 26, 2026 and August 12, 2026 (averaging 15 hours per week)

 We look to allow for a focused learning role, complete with mentorship, feedback, and the ability to ask questions.
 The focus should be a professional development experience – not just completing tasks.
 Click here for a list of the eligibility criteria and items that we typically ‘red-flag’ when reviewing applications.
 Rutgers departments are ineligible.